Episodic Survey of the History of the Constellations

 The Sphaera Babarica

 The Sphaera Graecanica and the Sphaera Barbarica were the 2 main constellation systems of the classical Graeco-Roman world.
 The term Sphaera Barbarica means the "barbarian sphere"/'sky-map of the foreigners" (predominantly Babylonian and Egyptian) and the Sphaera Graecanica means the "sky-map of the Greeks."
 The Sphaera Barbarica existed from the late Hellenistic period.
 Sphaera Barbarica originally meant the star-map of the Babylonians.
 However, it likely comprised late Egyptian and Babylonian traditions.
 (Jim Tester, A History of Western Astrology (1987)) states the term was used in classical antiquity to refer to any non-Greek description of the heavens, most usually the Egyptian constellations.)
 Knowledge of the Sphaera Barbarica comes exclusively from the preserved fragments of Graeco-Roman astrological literature.
 The first evidence for the Sphaera Barbarica is connected with Nigidius Figulus (1st-century BCE).
+In his work Sphaera, Figulus described both the Greek constellations and the so-called sphaera barbarica.
 The Sphaera Barbarica of Figulus seems to have been a composite of the Egyptian and Mesopotamian spheres.
 It had little effect on Greek astronomical tradition but greatly affected Indian, Islamic, and medieval Western astrology and it artistic representation.
 In antiquity the Sphaera Barbarica originally referred to any non-Greek description of the heavens, and later the term included an eclectic mixture of the Egyptian sphere, elements of Babylonian astronomy, constellations described by Ptolemy, and the star map of the Romans.
 The system was codified for the first time by the astronomer/astrologer Teucrus in the 1st-century CE.
 The position of many of constellations belonging to the Sphaera Barbarica are now not not known.

 In the opinion of the classical historian Frederick Cramer (and others) there were probably 2 Sphaera Babarica, known to the Greeks in Hellenistic times, a Mesopotamian one and an Egyptian one.
 (Teukros, Antiochus, Valens, (and Peterios ?) mention Egyptian constellations.
 Figulus, Varro, Manilius, and Maternus mention Babylonian constellations.)